When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing

 \section{Discussion, Limitations, and Implications}

-In this work, we examined the effect of biased predictive text suggestions on human-AI co-written text.
-While previous work has found that model suggestions can influence writing in multiple directions (e.g., positive vs negative sentiment, arguing social media is good vs bad for society, etc), we find evidence that, in certain writing scenarios, people are not equally influenced by pro-stereotypical and anti-stereotypical suggestions.
-We see that while anti-stereotypical suggestions may increase the proportion of anti-stereotypical writing, this is often not consistent enough to offset pro-stereotypical biases.
-The contrast between our findings and findings from prior work may be due to the stickiness of stereotypes that people hold, which are often less malleable than overt beliefs about the world~\cite{2001-05123-005, Lai2014-na, 2010-13147-001,annurev:/content/journals/10.1146/annurev-psych-122414-033600,lewandowsky13misinformation}; it may also be because single word suggestions may have a smaller measured effect on people's use of co-writing systems than full sentence or paragraph suggestions, as sentence-level suggestions have less influence on users' views than paragraph-level suggestions~\cite{dhillon2024shaping}.
+In this work, we examined the effect of biased predictive text suggestions on \hai co-written text.
+Predictive text is widely used in mobile interfaces like the one examined in this study.
+These systems are not neutral.
+The underlying models may produce gender-biased suggestions that reflect or reinforce social stereotypes.
+When people accept biased suggestions, the resulting co-written texts may perpetuate these stereotypical associations, potentially shaping the beliefs of those who read them and those who wrote them.
+This is especially concerning for children who are still forming their beliefs about the world~\cite{doi:10.1080/0954025900020204} and for non-native speakers who generally accept more model suggestions~\cite{buschek2021native}.
+These biases may also create feedback loops: if \hai co-written texts containing gender stereotypes are later used to train future models, even an initially ``unbiased'' system could become increasingly biased over time, a challenge that would not be solved with watermarking because the resulting text \emph{is} human-written.

-As a result, our findings show that we should not expect co-writing with a ``perfectly debiased'' predictive text system to lead to ``perfectly unbiased'' stories---in fact, we often do not even observe parity in situations where the language model is completely skewed in an anti-stereotypical direction.
-For example, we find that if people are shown suggestions that describe a detective character as \man or \woman at an equal rate, we would expect about $25.5\%$ of detectives with a specified gender to be \woman.
+Our findings show that people are not equally influenced by pro-stereotypical and anti-stereotypical suggestions.
+While anti-stereotypical suggestions can, in some contexts, increase the proportion of anti-stereotypical writing, this is often not consistent enough to offset pro-stereotypical human biases.
+This pattern contrasts with prior research showing that model suggestions can steer writing in multiple directions (e.g., positive vs negative sentiment, arguing social media is good vs bad for society, etc).
+The contrast between our findings and findings from prior work may be due to the stickiness of stereotypes that people hold, which are often less malleable than overt beliefs about the world~\cite{2001-05123-005, Lai2014-na, 2010-13147-001, annurev:/content/journals/10.1146/annurev-psych-122414-033600, lewandowsky13misinformation}.
+It may also be that single-word suggestions, as used in our study, have less influence on co-writing outcomes than sentence- or paragraph-level suggestions~\cite{dhillon2024shaping}.